RKrueg/Template-Repository/README.md

 * _Starting a development server with $ npm run start_
 * _Linting JS files in the src folder with $ npm run lint_
 * _Running tests with Jest using $ npm run test_
+* _Make our environmental variables available with npm install dotenv-webpack@2.0.0 --save-dev_

 ## Known Bugs